rizdiaprilian/MLOps_Zoomcamp/UK_house_price/deployment/README.md

 ## **Deployment**

-Experiment results stored in s3 bucket can be recalled to be used for deploying Prophet in Flask environment.
-See directory `deployment` to see the structures.
+Model registry in MLFlow can then used later for deployment purpose.
+This section will cover the method of reusing model artifact stored in s3 bucket as a Prophet model that evaluates trend of house prices in a certain region.
+This programe is conducted in Flask environment.

-Steps to follow:
+### **Steps**
 1) Set environment variables.
 ```
 export RUN_ID="2a18236a06a346cd97a931f545d0be0f"